Permanent life insurance can offer your family protection. You might not like thinking about it, but it's an important

 "Universal life insurance offers a flexible premium plan that works in a way akin to a combined term life insurance plan and a bank account," says Finneran.
 "You pay as much money into it as you want and the leftover funds after your premium is paid will earn a variable interest rate, subject to a guaranteed minimum interest rate."

-Finneran says variable universal life insurance works in a similar fashion except that you can choose between mutual fund-type options in which to invest your cash value.
+Finneran says variable universal life insurance works in a similar fashion except that you can choose between mutual fund-type options to invest your cash value.
 Your returns are tied to how well your investments perform.

 "Even if you have had an illness or have a medical condition, permanent life insurance is an option.
 There are different risk classes and your premiums are likely to be higher if you have a medical problem, but you won't necessarily be turned down," says Finneran.